MicrosoftDocs/azure-docs/articles/communication-services/tutorials/postman-tutorial.md

 ---
-title: Tutorial - Sign and make requests with Postman
+title: Tutorial - Sign and make requests to ACS' SMS API with Postman
 titleSuffix: An Azure Communication Services tutorial
-description: Learn how to sign and makes requests for ACS with Postman
+description: Learn how to sign and makes requests for ACS with Postman to send an SMS Message.
 author: ProbablePrime
 services: azure-communication-services
 ms.author: rifox